norepinefrina/norepinefrina/README.md

 ・boosting our [discord server](https://discord.gg/9PaysQBwpK) and telling me. these key expires in 7 days but i'll renew if ur still a booster <3 <br>
 ・earning special badges in our discord server

+> [!IMPORTANT]
+we do not offer any type of refunds so please be sure before purchasing premium

 <div align = "center">

 # 🌷 Privacy 🌷 </div>